kblocksio/kblocks/README.md

 build cloud applications.
 ```

-After you create a block project, check out it's **README** file.
-It will include detailed
+After you create a project, check out it's **README** file.
+It will include detailed information on
-information on how to define and implement your block, based on the underlying engine.
+how to define and implement your block, based on the underlying engine.

-## Building and installing your block to a cluster
+### `kb build`

 The following command will build a Helm chart for your block: